brettmillerb/Pester-Wiki/It.md

 (Arrange-Act-Assert), the body of the `It` block is the appropriate location for an assert.
 The convention is to assert a single expectation for each `It` block.
-The code inside of the `It` block should throw an exception if the expectation of the test is not met and thus cause the test to fail.
+The code inside of the `It` block should throw a terminating error if the expectation of the test is not met and thus cause the test to fail.
 The name of the `It` block should expressively state the expectation of the test.